 How Do I Know if My Breast Implant Is Ruptured?

 Symptoms of implant rupture include a sudden loss in breast size, change in shape, and asymmetry with the other breast.
 If this happens, you need to visit Dr Doyle for evaluation of rupture.

 Several breast implant symptoms warrant a surgeon’s visit to make sure everything is okay.
 Some symptoms that may indicate a problem with your breast implant include breast pain, swelling, deformity, nipple retraction, change in size, or a palpable mass.

-Some women report feeling some heaviness in their breasts after their boob job.
+Some women report feeling some heaviness in their breasts after their boob job (breast augmentation).
 Obviously, as the implants get larger this becomes more of a problem.
 Most women, given enough time to adapt after surgery, become used to their new breasts.

 Normally, breast implants do not become harder over time.
 On some rare occasions, excessive scarring in your breast might occur, a condition known as “capsular contracture”, making your breasts feel harder than normal.

 Breast implants are VERY tough, especially silicone ones.
 They can usually withstand a couple of hundred kilograms of pressure before they rupture.
 If you’re worried about your implants “popping” during usual foreplay, you should rest assured that they won’t.

 Breast implants are considered low risk devices that have shown no life-threatening long term side effects.
 The only exception is the very rare occurrence of breast implant cancer (BIA-ALCL) that’s recently been linked to textured implants only.
 As for smooth implants, there are no reports of associated BIA-ALCL.